GLOBUS-studio/WP-Update-Manager/README.md

 ## 📦 WP Update Manager – Disable All WordPress Updates with Full Control

-**WP Update Manager** is the ultimate solution for disabling **WordPress core, plugin, and theme updates** — including automatic checks, cronjobs, and nag notifications.
-Whether you're managing a high-stability site, a client installation, or a customized environment, this plugin gives you **granular control** over update behavior without touching a single line of code.
+Advanced tool to fully disable WordPress theme, plugin and core update checking, related cronjobs and notifications with customization options.

+The Complete Update Manager plugin provides a robust solution to disable the WordPress update checking system.
+It prevents WordPress from checking for updates including cronjobs, and suppresses all update-related notifications in the admin area.

-### ✅ Why Use WP Update Manager?
+### ✅ Why Use this plugin?

-By default, WordPress constantly checks for updates to the core, themes, and plugins.
-While this is useful for many sites, some scenarios demand **fixed, stable environments** — such as white-labeled projects, custom development, or legacy support.
+Some scenarios demand **fixed, stable environments** — such as white-labeled projects, custom development, or legacy support.

-WP Update Manager disables all update mechanisms and suppresses admin notices, giving you a **cleaner dashboard**, reduced load on admin pages, and zero unexpected updates.
+This plugin disables all update mechanisms and suppresses admin notices, giving you a **cleaner dashboard**, reduced load on admin pages, and zero unexpected updates.

 ---

 ### 🧩 Key Features

-* 🔒 **Disable WordPress Core Updates** — Avoid major version changes without your approval
+* 🔒 **Completely disables WordPress core updates** — Avoid major version changes without your approval
-* 🔌 **Block Plugin Update Checks** — No more plugin update prompts
+* 🔌 **Prevents plugin update checks and notifications** — No more plugin update prompts
-* 🎨 **Prevent Theme Update Notifications** — Preserve custom themes from unintentional overwrites
+* 🎨 **Blocks theme update checks and notifications** — Preserve custom themes from unintentional overwrites
-* 🛑 **Stop Update-Related Cron Jobs** — Reduce background update activity
-* 📉 **Clean Site Health Screen** — Remove update alerts from Health Check
+* 🛑 **Removes update-related items from Site Health screen** — Clean Site Health interface
+* 📡 **Blocks update requests to WordPress API servers** — Reduce background requests
-* 🔕 **Silence Notification Emails** — No more automatic update emails cluttering your inbox
+* 📧 **Disables all automatic update email notifications** — No more update emails cluttering your inbox
-* 🛠 **Admin Bar Status Icon** — Quick visual cue that updates are currently disabled
+* 📊 **Includes admin bar notification showing that updates are disabled** — Quick visual status indicator
-* ⚙️ **Configurable Settings Page** — Selectively disable updates (core, themes, plugins)
+* ⚙️ **Configurable settings page to customize which updates to disable** — Selectively control core, themes, plugins
-* 🧭 **Optional Security Monitoring** — Stay informed about critical vulnerabilities while disabling regular updates
+* 🔍 **Security monitoring option for critical updates** — Stay informed about vulnerabilities even when updates are disabled
+* 🔒 **Version Freeze** — Freeze WordPress core, plugin, or theme at a specific version.
+Updates above this version are blocked, even manual ones.
+Manage freeze settings in a dedicated tab on the plugin settings page

 ---

-### ⚠️ Important Security Note
+### ⚠️ Important Security Notice

-Disabling updates **increases the risk** of missing out on important security patches.
-That's why WP Update Manager includes a **Security Monitoring Mode** to help you:

-* Get alerts about **critical security vulnerabilities**
-* Decide when to **temporarily enable updates** to patch your system safely

-Use with care — and never ignore long-term maintenance!
+It's *critical* to keep your WordPress theme, core and plugins up to date when not using this plugin!
+If you don't, your site could become **vulnerable to security issues** or performance problems.

+We recommend using the security monitoring feature to stay informed about critical security updates even when regular updates are disabled.
+You can temporarily enable updates as needed.

 ---